 Because of these benefits, academic support averages 26,000 student visits each academic year.
 We hope to see you soon!

 For general questions about Academic Support resources, contact Emily Tuttle at email@example.com.

-Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a Saint Louis student who work with peers who have yet to complete the same course.
-Tutoring sessions are typically offered as one-on-one sessions but in some cases may be offered in small groups.
+Tutoring at Saint Louis University follows a cross-level peer tutoring model where the tutor, identified by their level of achievement from taking a particular course, is a SLU student who works with peers who have yet to complete the same course.
+Tutoring is typically offered as a one-on-one session, but in some cases may be offered in small groups.

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.

-Supplemental Instruction is available for some of the largest lectures in the following subject areas:
+Supplemental Instruction is available in the fall and spring semesters for some of the largest lectures in the following subject areas:

 For questions about Supplemental Instruction, contact the coordinator of academic support, Melissa Burgess, at email@example.com.

 University Writing Services is committed to the campus-wide improvement of student writing and offers support at every stage of the writing process.